Lynn E. Stalbaum

-Lynn Ellsworth Stalbaum (May 15, 1920 – June 17, 1999) was an American farmer, businessman, and Democratic politician from Racine County, Wisconsin.
+Lynn Ellsworth Stalbaum (May 15, 1920 – June 17, 1999) was an American farmer, businessman, World War II veteran and Democratic politician from Racine County, Wisconsin.
 He served one term in the United States House of Representatives, representing Wisconsin's 1st congressional district in the 89th Congress from 1965 to 1967.

 He previously served ten years in the Wisconsin Senate.
 His elder brother, Merrill E. Stalbaum, served in the Wisconsin State Assembly.

 Biography

 Stalbaum was born on a farm in the town of Norway, Wisconsin, near Waterford, in Racine County.
 He attended the rural public schools and graduated from the Racine County Agricultural School in 1936.
 He was employed with the United States Department of Agriculture in Racine County from 1936 to 1944, working on the New Deal Agricultural Adjustment Act program, and serving as administrative officer from 1937.

 World War II

 In 1944, he enlisted in the United States Navy, in the midst of World War II.
 He served in the Pacific War aboard a U.S. Navy destroyer and participated in the invasion of Luzon in 1945.
 He was discharged after the end of the war, in 1946, and returned to Wisconsin, where he worked for several years as a feed salesman.